Skip to main content

 Stage 3: Quarantine Analysis

 Purpose: Simulate infection by sending content to a quarantine LLM, then analyze the output.
-Technology: Two-stage process:
+How it works:

-1. Send function result to quarantine LLM (simulates what would happen if malicious content reached your main LLM)
+1. Sends function result to quarantine LLM (simulates what would happen if malicious content reached your main LLM)

-2. Analyze the quarantine LLM’s output for hidden instructions
+2. Analyzes the quarantine LLM’s output for hidden instructions

 What it detects: